- What do I need to use Panopto?

 The University provides the mechanism and the channel for recording lectures but the owner is responsible for making the recordings available.
 Willamette and WITS will not distribute your lectures to anyone else, although we can assist you in that process if you wish.
-WITS will remove materials from the Tegrity server based on the retention policy.
-(LINK)
+WITS will remove materials from the Panopto server based on the retention policy and storage space constraints.

 6. What formats can my students use to view lectures ?

-The default recording format is Tegrity's streaming file format.
-You can choose to make lectures available in alternate downloadable formats such as MP3 (audio only) or M4V (audio and computer screen capture), which would make your lectures suitable for playback on iPods or other media players.
+The default recording format is the Panopto streaming file format which uses a proprietary viewer that provides all the built-in Panopto functionality.
+A mobile version of the player makes recordings available on mobile devices.
+Lectures are available in downloadable that provide audio only or audio and computer screen capture, which would make your lectures suitable for playback on iPods or other media players.

-Tegrity recordings are stored until the beginning of the next parallel term (for example, Spring Term 2012 recordings will be stored until the beginning of Spring Term 2013).
-At that point, WITS Tegrity administrator(s) will delete all content in Tegrity course sites that are associated with WISE course sites.
-WITS will not remove material stored in your Tegrity Private Course.
+Panopto recordings are stored until the beginning of the next parallel term (for example, Spring Term 2012 recordings will be stored until the beginning of Spring Term 2013).
+At that point, WITS Panopto administrator(s) will delete all content in Panopto course sites that are associated with WISE course sites.
+WITS will not remove material stored in private courses.
 Recordings associated with WISE project sites and ad hoc recordings made by WITS will be evaluated with the owners at the end of every academic term.

-Tegrity is designed to accommodate the re-use of course lectures, but pedagogical and student privacy considerations need to be handled judiciously.
-Tegrity provides three methods for retaining recorded content:
+Panopto is designed to accommodate the re-use of course lectures, but pedagogical and student privacy considerations need to be handled judiciously.
+Your User Services Consultant can help you move materials between sites.

 Lectures may be recorded and made available to students registered for this class using the Tegrity lecture capture system.
 These recordings are intended to supplement the classroom experience.
 Duplication or redistribution of lecture capture recordings is prohibited without appropriate consent.
 For technical assistance and for compliance issues (such as copyright and privacy), please see the lecture capture guidelines available at SOMEWHERE or contact the WITS Help Desk.

-Tegrity includes simple editing tools on the Tegrity server.
+Panopto includes simple editing tools on the Panopto server.
 You should remove the confidential section of the recording before making the recording available to class members.

-Click the Help link in the Tegrity window to access:
+Click the Help link in the Panopto window to access: